Envirometrix/PredictiveSoilMapping/main.md

 #>  $ SOURCEDB: chr  "WISE" "WISE" "WISE" "WISE" ...
 ```

-For model fitting we will use the [randomForestSRC](https://cran.r-project.org/package=randomForestSRC) package, which is a robust implementation of random forest algorithm with options for parallelization and visualization of model outputs:
+For model fitting we will use the [randomForestSRC](https://cran.r-project.org/package=randomForestSRC) package, which is a robust implementation of the random forest algorithm with options for parallelization and visualization of model outputs:

 ```r